Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Tyler Mumford — Owner, Stump Grinding Business

 Tyler’s jump from corporate software sales to stump grinding is one of the most honest accounts of what entrepreneurship actually looks like when you bet on yourself and go all in on a physical trade business.
-His story — the fear, the learning curve, the first clients, the systems he built — is one of the most grounding entrepreneurship narratives in the library precisely because it’s about a business most people would overlook.

 Read the full episode →